 Virtual classrooms can also be created on the network so that a child can sign in to a specific class on any school computer, making it easy for a teacher to monitor his or her own students or any cross-section of students based on abilities and what facts are being learned.

-Schools using our free software also have the unique opportunity to request additional features or routines at no cost.
-Our staff provides full programming support and is willing to consider such requests for enhancements and develop them at no charge in order to make Quick Math Facts Software the premier math facts teaching system.
+Schools using our math facts software also have the unique opportunity to request additional features or routines at no cost.
+Our staff provides full programming support and is willing to consider such requests for enhancements and develop them at no charge in order to make Quick Math Facts the premier math facts teaching system.

-Parents may download Quick Math Facts Software for home use free of charge.
+Parents may download Quick Math Facts for home use with a free 30 day trial.

-If you are a parent and like the opportunity Quick Math Facts Software presents to help all the children achieve success in math, please let your school know about the program and our free license.
-If you prefer, you may also contact us with your school's name, address, and the name of a contact person, and we will write to them directly and tell them about Quick Math Facts Software.
+If you are a parent and like the opportunity Quick Math Facts presents to help all the children achieve success in math, please let your school know about the program and our free trial license.
+If you prefer, you may also contact us with your school's name, address, and the name of a contact person, and we will write to them directly and tell them about Quick Math Facts.

-In a school using Quick Math Facts Software, homework practice can be assigned by a teacher and a child can easily manage his or her own practice on a home computer, building his skills and confidence on a daily basis.
+In a school using Quick Math Facts, homework practice can be assigned by a teacher and a child can easily manage his or her own practice on a home computer, building his skills and confidence on a daily basis.
 Students can therefore easily practice their math facts on their own without begging Mom or Dad to find some spare time to play math games or show flash cards, so this works well for busy parents who prefer to supervise their children's homework rather than do it with them.
-Quick Math Facts Software runs even on older computers, and does not require an active internet connection after initial installation.
+Quick Math Facts runs even on older computers.

 DID YOU KNOW ..